rivertale/pp-f23-final-project/README.md

 **Input image**

-The input image for our experiments is Lena, as depicted in Figure below.
+The input image for our experiments is Lena, as depicted in the figure below.
 Throughout the experiments, we will vary the image sizes to 64X64, 128X128, 256X256, and 512X512, conducting different experiments for each size.

 <img  width="256" src="https://i.imgur.com/pXd3T0n.png" title="source: imgur.com" />